Zett98/elixir-cqrs-es-test/README.md

 This application _only_ includes the API back-end, serving JSON requests.

-To start your Phoenix server:

-- Install dependencies with `mix deps.get`
-- Create and migrate your database with `mix ecto.setup`
-- Start Phoenix endpoint with `mix phx.server`

-Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

 ### building release with docker

 1. edit config/docker.env to suit you needs